 News & Updates

-Columbia University's School of International and Public Affairs (SIPA), where I teach global governance, international development, public policy, international relations, migration and refugee studies.
+I serve as director for the International Organization and UN Studies specialization at Columbia University's School of International and Public Affairs (SIPA), where I teach global governance, international development, public policy, international relations, migration and refugee studies.
 I have previously thought at The New School's Studley Graduate Program in International Affairs.
-In addition, I currently serve as chair of the International Studies Association’s Ethnicity, Nationalism, and Migration Studies section (ENMISA).

 I hold a Ph.D. in political science and political economy from the University of Münster, Germany.
 A graduate in law from Humboldt University in Berlin and La Sapienza in Rome, I also hold a post-graduate degree in economics from the University of Hagen.